 Set in 2021 Johnny Mnemonic is a science fiction film about a smuggler who stores valuable information in his brain.
 His brain was able to store 80GB - something that now seems pretty small for the mighty human brain.

-All he'd need to do now is buy himself a 128GB flash drive and he could store even more and wouldn't have to worry about frying his brain in the process.
-In fact everyone could do it, making his particular brand of smuggling obsolete.
+All he'd need to do now is buy himself a 128GB thumb drive and he could store even more and wouldn't have to worry about frying his brain in the process.
+In fact, everyone could do it, making his particular brand of smuggling obsolete.